 This quick sun-dried tomato pesto, topped with burrata is the one pasta dish you’re going to need this summer.
-It’s not only EASY, SEXY and HEALTHY but will put a smile on your face

 For this recipe, I am using Garofalo pasta, my favourite pasta brand.
 Made with the best quality semolina flour in heart of Gragnano, better known as the ‘city of pasta’, in the province of Naples, the pasta produced here is of such a high standard that even the European Commission has given it an IGP status (guarantee of origin for foods produced in specific areas; Italy).